nodeshift/tutorial/api/README.md

 ## Introduction

-Building a micro-service which provides a [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) is a common task as a Node.js developer.
-In this tutorial we will take you through the basic steps of creating an API that implements the four base operations of persistent storage: create, read,update, and delete ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)).
+Building a microservice which provides a [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) is a common task as a Node.js developer.
+In this tutorial, we will take you through the basic steps of creating an API that implements the four base operations of persistent storage: create, read, update, and delete ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)).
 We will do this manually so that you learn the basics of what is going on behind the scenes.

 When developing APIs for larger enterprise applications you will often want to use OpenAPI and an API-first approach.
 You can lean more about that in [Building a Node.js service using the API-first approach](https://developers.redhat.com/blog/2019/01/14/building-a-node-js-service-using-the-api-first-approach).